The Vatican Tickets

 Altar of Basilica Santa Maria Maggiore in Rome with intricate gold detailing.

-Basilica Santa Maria Maggiore facade in Rome with entry ticket details.
+Basilica Santa Maria Maggiore in Rome, featured on our Rome day tour.

 Visitors at the Altar of Basilica Santa Maria Maggiore, Rome, admiring intricate mosaics and architecture.